Wednesday, 24 December 2025

 So we did.

 “Yay!
 Nice work mate!
 Happy Christmas to you and your cunning ways!
 You’re a bloomin’ genius!”
-I exclaimed.

 The phone rang.
-It was my landlord, who also owned the shop below my flat.
+It was my landlord, who owned the shop below my flat.
 He was sorry to ask at such short notice, but he wondered if I wanted to earn some cash?
 And did I know anyone else who needed some too?

 Did I?

-Well, fair enough then.
+Well, fair enough.
 More than fair, but just one more thing.
-This was Golders Green, at that time the most Jewish suburb in North London.
+This was the most Jewish suburb in North London.
+How kindly were the locals going to take to Father Christmas?

 Yes, Jesus was born, lived and died a Jew.
 1,986 years later, in the tiny back room of a shop in frozen London, Chris and I were falling about laughing as we tried on our costumes.